Djokovic charges into semis at Tour Finals

 - Unbeaten Serbian tops group

-- Winner of Thiem-Raonic to join him in semis
+- Milos Raonic joins him in semis

 London (CNN)Novak Djokovic's unblemished 3-0 record at the World Tour Finals suggests that everything has gone swimmingly for the four-time defending champion this week.